-This process involves an immediate inquiry to determine if there is reasonable cause to believe sexual misconduct occurred in violation of policy.
-If so, ASU will initiate a prompt, thorough and impartial investigation.
+This process involves an immediate inquiry to determine if there is reasonable cause to believe sexual discrimination occurred in violation of policy.
+If so, A-State will initiate a prompt, thorough and impartial investigation.
 This investigation is designed to provide a fair and reliable determination.
 If so, the university will implement a prompt and effective remedy designed to end the discrimination, prevent its recurrence, and address its effects.

 Reporting a Concern or Complaint